Virginia's home insurance costs about $178 monthly or $2,130 annually, making it the 25th most affordable state for home insurance.

 Compare Multiple Providers Through Different Avenues

-By comparing multiple insurers apples to apples, you can find the best coverage for your needs.
-Use various methods, including online comparison sites, brokers, provider websites, and agents, as quotes vary significantly across these channels.
+Compare multiple insurers apples to apples to find the best coverage for your needs.
+Use various methods, including online comparison sites, brokers, provider websites and agents, as quotes vary across these channels.

 - 4